 History of EuroACE

 Following an invitation by the European Commission to discuss the importance of reducing the energy consumption in buildings, the European Alliance of Companies for Energy Efficiency in Buildings (EuroACE) was created as a cross-sectoral organisation in 1998 by leading companies delivering products, equipment and services for energy efficient buildings.
-The specificity of EuroACE, which today counts 13 members, is that all energy efficient technologies are represented, from heating & cooling equipment, insulation, lifts, lighting, to maintenance regimes and controls, ventilation equipment or windows.
+The specificity of EuroACE, which today counts 14 members, is that all energy efficient technologies are represented, from heating & cooling equipment, insulation, lighting, to maintenance regimes and controls, ventilation equipment or windows.
 More about the history of EuroACE in our 20th Anniversary Brochure.

 Activities of EuroACE

 EuroACE works to promote an efficient use of energy in buildings by working with the EU Institutions and other stakeholders to incorporate energy efficiency in all relevant EU policies.
 Our activities are very diverse: